 It is also possible to change in runtime the value itself of each tariff.
-Four 2byte objects ("Tariff x") can be found for this purpose, making it possible to update the value originally defined by parameter.
+Four 2-byte objects ("Tariff x") can be found for this purpose, making it possible to update the value originally defined by parameter.

-Should any of the tariffs be unnecessary, the "Switch to tariff x" object can be left unlinked.
+Should any of the tariffs be unnecessary, the "Switch to Tariff x" object can be left unlinked.

-- Date and Time Request on Bus Voltage Recovery: defines how much time (1 to 255 seconds) KES should wait, whenever the bus voltage is recovered from a bus failure, before sending the time and date requests through the KNX bus.
-See ANNEX I: Time Management. - Cyclical Sendings: these parameters are destined to enable/disable periodically sending certain objects related to the measurements.
-This includes both, a Security Sending (in other words, re-sending values that had already been calculated and reported to the bus but that can be sent again periodically) and the Continuous Sending of certain updated values.
-In order to better understand how KES counts these periods and the exact instant when the objects are sent, please refer to ANNEX I: Time Management. - Security Sending of Last Daily Values: allows periodically re-sending the values related to the previous day, being possible to select cycle times of 1, 2, 3, 4, 6 or 12 hours ("0" disables this sending).
-This way, all the daily values enabled under "Active energy" (see section 3.2.1) will not only be sent at the end of the day, but also during the following day, every time the selected period expires.
+- ▶ Date and Time Request on Bus Voltage Recovery: defines how much time (1 to 255 seconds) KES must wait, whenever the bus voltage is recovered after a bus failure, before sending the time and date requests through the KNX bus.
+See ANNEX I: Time Management. - Cyclical Sendings: these parameters are destined to enable/disable periodically sending certain objects (for every active channel).
+This includes both, a Security Sending (in other words, re-sending values that had already been calculated and reported to the bus but that can be sent again periodically) and a Continuous Sending of certain values, constantly updated.
+In order to better understand of how KES counts these periods, and the exact instant when the objects are sent, please refer to ANNEX I: Time Management.

+➤ Security Sending of Last Daily Values: allows periodically re-sending thevalues related to the previous day, being possible to select cycle times of 1, 2, 3, 4, 6 or 12 hours ("0" disables this function).
+This way, all the daily values enabled under "Active Energy" (see section 3.3.1) will not only be sent at the end of the day, but also during the following day, every time the selected period expires.